-- explain how a selected technological issue is seen today by different groups of people and how this may have changed from past perspectives - identify the factors that come together to influence the formation of people's views about a selected issue - identify the different types of knowledge people value, and how this depends on their knowledge of and attitudes towards a selected issue
+- explain how a selected technological issue is seen today by different groups of people and how this may have changed from past perspectives - identify the factors that come together to influence the formation of people's views about a selected issue - · identify the codes of practice relevant to their issue - identify the different types of knowledge people value, and how this depends on their knowledge of and attitudes towards a selected issue.

-- explain how a selected technological issue can be described as both positively and negatively impacting on individuals, society and the physical environment - discuss the short and long term possible impacts of potential new technological developments within the context of a selected issue, focusing on individuals, society and the physical environment, and discuss how people may respond to unknown or unexpected impacts - discuss how different types of knowledge are used to support different perspectives within a selected issue, and explain how collaborating with others is difficult when people hold conflicting views of the worthiness of particular technological developments
+- explain how a selected technological issue has impacted both positively and negatively on individuals, society and the physical environment - discuss the short and long term possible impacts of potential new technological developments within the context of a selected issue, focusing on individuals, society and the physical environment - identify the knowledge used to support different perspectives within a selected issue.